Azure/azure-kusto-graph-samples/README.md

 This repository is dedicated to showcasing the [Kusto graph semantics](https://aka.ms/kusto/graph-overview) in various segments such as Digital Twins, Security, and Dependency Tracking.
 It serves as a comprehensive guide for those interested in understanding and implementing these semantics in their respective fields.

+## Scenarios

+This repository includes several scenarios demonstrating the use of Kusto graph semantics:

+- **Digital Twins**: Explore how Kusto graph semantics can be applied to model and analyze digital twins.
+[Read more](digital%20twins/README.md)
+- **Resource Graph**: Learn how to leverage Kusto graph semantics for resource graph use cases.
+[Read more](./resource%20graph/README.md)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a